-Originally starting his artistic journey as a graffiti artist, Alex learnt to draw on the streets of Essex where he grew up.
+Originally starting his artistic journey as a graffiti artist, Alex learned to draw on the streets of Essex where he grew up.

-He left this passion behind him after traveling around the world for 14months on his own.
+He left this passion far behind him after traveling around the world for 14 months on his own.
 After volunteering and working his way around he truly had a 'finding yourself' experience and knew he could focus his passion into his dream.